Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 ''You and I, we are equals, of a kindred spirit.
 You hold respect for my prowess and I your resolve, despite our differing paths.
 Only your hand may wield the blade that ends my existence, as mine may yours.
 Perhaps it's your attention I seek, or maybe it's the stirrings of affection.
 Together, we propel each other to uncharted summits, bound by fate, entwined in destiny's embrace.''

-The Man Behind the Man: If V7D crew is on a mission, chances are pretty high that any dragon or wolf they come across is either under Freki du Cronos' command or connected to him in some way.
+The Man Behind the Man: If the V7D is on a mission, chances are pretty high that any dragon or wolf they come across is either under Freki du Cronos' command or connected to him in some way.
 We're talking better than fifty-fifty odds here.

 It Runs in the Family: Much like his father uses knee strikes and his mother uses kicks, Freki likes to use his legs during battle, he likes to stomp his opponents when they're laying on the ground, to be precise.